alanng0000/Doc/Doc/a.md

-This Doc use [English](English/a.md) with language rules that meaning can be always conveyed.
+This Doc use [English](English/a.md) with language rules that meaning can be always expressed.